Hemophilia, von Willebrands Disease, or any other bleeding disorder?

 1795 Route 381, Rector, PA 15677

 Powdermill Nature Reserve is part of the Carnegie Museum of Natural History, serving as an environmental research center.
 The nature reserve is 55 miles southeast of Pittsburgh.
 It has over 2200 acres of various wildlife habitats attractive to birds, such as woods, meadows, streams, and ponds.
 The nature reserve hosts an informative, guided bird walk every Saturday morning; and several other guided and educational events.
-Powdermill is a great place to spend a fun-filled day outdoors with the family Visit Powdermill Nature Reserve.
+Powdermill is a great place to spend a fun-filled day outdoors with the family Visit Powdermill Nature Reserve9 .

 Admission to Powdermill Nature Reserve is free.
+Hiking Trail Map

 Beechwood Farms Nature Reserve, Audubon Society of Western Pennsylvania (ASWP)